polimi-cmls-22/group10-hw-Juce-AKGigi/README.md

 In the GitHub repository you will find two folders:
 - Resources
 - Source
+- BlobDrive.jucer

 In the resources folder you will find the images needed to build the GUI.
 In the source folder you will find the code components and the main code.
+The .jucer file is the one necessary to build the plugin.

 ## GUI Instructions
 ---